MedMaxLab/selfEEG/README.md

 ```
 pip install selfeeg
 ```
-Additionally, optinal but useful packages which we suggest to include in your environment, especially if you plan to work with jupyter, can be automatically installed with the following pip command:
+Additionally, optional but useful packages which we suggest to include in your environment, especially if you plan to work with jupyter, can be automatically installed with the following pip command:
 ```
 pip install selfeeg[interactive]
 ```